Kyle Guy: Miami Heat (2021–2022)

 On December 30, 2021, Guy signed a 10-day contract with the Miami Heat via the hardship exemption.
 In his first game after signing the 10-day contract, he scored 17 points in 23 minutes off the bench in a 120–110 victory over the Houston Rockets on 6-for-8 shooting, including 4-for-6 on three-point field goals.
 He signed a second 10-day contract on January 10, 2022, then a full two-way contract with the Heat on January 17.
 On March 24, he was waived by the Heat.

 Return to the Charge (2022)

 On March 28, 2022, Guy returned to the Cleveland Charge.

 Joventut Badalona (2022–2023)

 On July 22, 2022, Guy signed with Spanish club Joventut Badalona.
 In 21 EuroCup games, he averaged 11.8 points, 1.8 rebounds and 2.6 assists in 22 minutes per contest.
 Additionally, in 40 Liga ACB matches, he averaged 12.8 points, 1.8 rebounds and 2.1 assists in 23 minutes per contest.

 Panathinaikos (2023)

-In the 2023 offseason, Guy was initially approached by Spanish club Valencia, which made him an official contract offer that was subsequently matched right at the deadline by Badalona, under the Spanish basketball federation tanteo rule.
+In the 2023 offseason, Guy was initially approached by Spanish club Valencia, which made him an official contract offer that was subsequently matched right at the deadline by Joventut Badalona, under the Spanish basketball federation tanteo rule.
 On July 14, 2023, his contract was bought out by the Greek powerhouse Panathinaikos, moving Guy to the EuroLeague for the first time in his career on a two-year deal.